byakkoder/ByaCell/README.md

 ## Dependencies

-* .NET Framework 4.7.2
+* .NET 9
-* Microsoft Windows OS compatible with .NET Framework 4.7.2
+* Microsoft Windows OS compatible with .NET 9

 ## How to start with ByaCell